-Low testosterone is not life-threatening, yet it may have far reaching implications.
-It can cause reduction in bone density, similar to age-related bone loss in women.
+Low testosterone is not life-threatening, yet it may have far-reaching implications.
+It can cause a reduction in bone density, similar to age-related bone loss in women.
 Similarly, it can affect male fertility by causing erectile dysfunction.

 Therefore, the sooner testosterone imbalance is detected, the better it is.
 Here are some symptoms that infertility specialists in Delhi see as warning signs.

-Erectile Dysfunction: The hormone is responsible of stimulating brain receptors that cause erection.
-Men with low levels, therefore, may have problems with achieving and maintaining erection.
-This is another reason why infertility clinic in Delhi regard testosterone imbalance as a culprit for male infertility.
+Erectile Dysfunction: The hormone is responsible for stimulating brain receptors that cause an erection.
+Men with low levels, therefore, may have problems with achieving and maintaining an erection.
+This is another reason why infertility clinics in Delhi regard testosterone imbalance as a culprit for male infertility.

 Decrease in Muscle Mass: The condition may be manifested in the form of reduced muscle mass too.
 Men may notice that they are losing muscle mass, though muscle strength may be unaffected.

-Fatigue: A majority of men suffering from decrease in testosterone levels experience extreme fatigue and lowered energy levels.
-People tend to ignore fatigue as a sign of ageing or some other physical conditions but it may be attributed to hormonal imbalance.
+Fatigue: A majority of men suffering from a decrease in testosterone levels experience extreme fatigue and lowered energy levels.
+People tend to ignore fatigue as a sign of aging or some other physical conditions but it may be attributed to hormonal imbalance.

 Hair Loss: Hair production in men is greatly influenced by testosterone levels.
-For this reason, reduction in the hormone levels lead to hair loss, both on the head and the body.
+For this reason, reduction in hormone levels leads to hair loss, both on the head and the body.
 Men should, therefore, take unexplained hair loss seriously and get themselves treated by reputed infertility clinics in Delhi.

 Mood Swings: Like women, men too are susceptible to hormone-related mood swings.
-Lower levels of the testosterone harmful can bring about a series of psychological issues such as irritability, memory loss, depression and lack of concentration.
+Lower levels of testosterone harmful can bring about a series of psychological issues such as irritability, memory loss, depression, and lack of concentration.

 Dealing with Low Testosterone Levels

-The first step towards dealing with the problem is recognizing it.
-Men who come across these symptoms should take them seriously and seek medical help, even if they think that these are a part of ageing.
-Treatment from trusted infertility centres in Delhi is essential, particularly for younger men who want to conceive despite the infertility issues.
-Gonadotropin injections are seen as the best option because these are hormones which boost the testosterone production in men.
+The first step toward dealing with the problem is recognizing it.
+Men who come across these symptoms should take them seriously and seek medical help, even if they think that these are a part of aging.
+Treatment from trusted infertility centers in Delhi is essential, particularly for younger men who want to conceive despite their infertility issues.
+Gonadotropin injections are seen as the best option because these are hormones that boost testosterone production in men.
 Testosterone treatment should always be taken under medical supervision because there are certain risks related to it.
 Men with cancer of the prostate or breast are advised not to take this treatment.

-Gaudium IVF is a reputed infertility clinic which provides end-to-end infertility solutions at affordable cost.
+Gaudium IVF is a reputed infertility clinic that provides end-to-end infertility solutions at an affordable cost.
 The clinic has a team of infertility experts who specialize in treating complex cases of male as well as female fertility complications.

-For getting a second opinion from the expert infertility specialist Dr Manika Khanna, get in appointment today.
+For getting a second opinion from the expert infertility specialist Dr. Manika Khanna, get an appointment today.